 - To raise awareness in society on an issue that is rarely talked about through real stories and testimonies.

 When will our IVF with Egg Donation process begin?
 Which Clinic Did We Choose And Where?

-After months of research and endless emails, on January 7th we finally officially started our IVF with donor eggs process at the UNICA clinic in Prague .
+After months of research and endless emails, on January 7th, we officially started our IVF with donor eggs process at the UNICA clinic in Prague.

 As I write this, I am living in Germany with my boyfriend, so we took advantage of the proximity to make a stop in Prague starting from Ljubljana during our return to Dresden.

 With all the necessary precautions in the Covid Era, we made an appointment with two renowned clinics and decided without much doubt on the UNICA clinic.

 In our case, choosing the Czech Republic (And the UNICA clinic in Prague in particular) instead of the usual destinations – Spain in the first place – was an almost automatic decision for several reasons:

 - Proximity: We can reach the clinic by car in less than 2 hours.
 And from Italy, there are direct and inexpensive flights.